miloskec/gateway/documentation/PlantUML/MicroServices.md

 ## Setup Instructions

+### NOTE
-### If all your project branches are set to 'production-prepare', simply follow the instructions provided at this [link](https://github.com/miloskec/gateway/blob/production-prepare/README.md)
+**If all your project branches are set to 'production-prepare', you may follow the instructions provided at this [link](https://github.com/miloskec/gateway/blob/production-prepare/README.md) and bypass the instructions given below.**

 ### 1. Clone the repositories